 So, what’s the essence of this story?
 It underscores the importance of identifying a specific time of day, the right lighting, and the weather when you encounter a landscape that resonateswith you, especially during a particular season.
 Even seemingly trivial factors, such as the water level in the river, can play a role.

-The key is to swiftly create an oil plain air sketch and, of course, take a picture.
+The key is to swiftly create an oil plein air sketch and, of course, take a picture.
 However, the sketch holds greater importance because it captures the genuine colors and emotions of that fleeting moment.
 This is what I refer to as “the beauty of the moment.”

 And how I yearn to convey this beauty later on a larger canvas.